Attachment

 Are attachments safe to open?

-Attachments may also include computer viruses, trojans, worms, or other malware.
-Unless you were expecting an attachment from the person sending you an e-mail, we suggest not opening the attachment even if it's from someone you know.
-Viruses and worms can use address books to help spread the virus and make the e-mail that carries the virus appear to be valid.
+Attachments can be infected with viruses, trojans, worms, or other malware.
+Unless you were expecting an attachment from the person sending you an e-mail, we suggest not opening it, even if it's from someone you know.
+Viruses and worms can use address books to help spread the virus and make the e-mail that carries the virus appear valid.

 What does the attachment icon look like in e-mail programs?